This contains some helpful hints and frequently asked questions about HHVM.

 You can find more detailed installation information here.

-At Facebook, HHVM is pushed every 2 weeks (as you can see from the NEWS file), but having everyone in the world update every 2 weeks would lead to too much testing and churn.
+At Facebook, HHVM is pushed every 2 weeks, but having everyone in the world update every 2 weeks would lead to too much testing and churn.
 After asking around this seems to be a good compromise between churn and getting new features.
 In the future we could switch to every 6 weeks or 10 weeks or any multiple of 2 that the community likes.

 - Facebook: HHVM has run www.facebook.com in production since 2013.